Site Overlay

 Romanesco

 Oddly, my notes on drinking this wine, with a nice loin chop of local lamb was that it smelled of black current, compost and possible tomato.
 The taste was nice and dry and had a deep ruby color.
-I think we enjoyed it.
-We paid about $20 for this wine including the shipping, so a pretty great.
+I think we enjoyed it, but maybe was too tired by ski season that we couldn’t really enthuse about it.
+Another bottle awaits us in the cellar, so I am going to make sure I make more extensive notes of my impressions.
+This is a 2014 and we haven’t been cellaring it for that long, so if this wine is really as great as I think it was in January of 2025, then we got a great deal.
+We paid less than $20 for this wine, around that when you include the shipping.
+I’d like more of these wines.

 Leave a Reply